Revocable Living Trust for Domestic Partnerships

 The Revocable Living Trust is quickly becoming a favorite of all couples because of its versatility, privacy and protection.
 A trust is a legal entity that you create during life to hold property.
 Upon passing, everything goes to the people you want, how you want, and when you want.
-There are several benefits to using a Living Trust that are even more important to unmarried and same-gender couples:
+There are several benefits to using a Revocable Living Trust that are even more important to unmarried couples:

 Living Trusts are Private and Harder to Contest